-Press the release tab on one end of the DIMM module to unlock it.
-Once the DIMM module is loosened, remove it from the memory slot, by gently puling this end upwards.
+Press both release tabs on the ends of the DIMM module to unlock it.
+Once the DIMM module is loosened, remove it from the memory slot.

 2.5 Rear I/O Ports

 See Figure 2-1 below for the locations and descriptions of the various I/O ports on the rear of the motherboard.